 Speech as Storytelling

-First you have to know what your purpose is.
+First, you have to know what your purpose is.
 Is it a call to action?
 Is it to educate your audience?
 Is it to make people aware of some situation?
 Or is it simply to entertain them using wit relating to everyday news?
-The purpose and means is almost endless, especially when you consider the addition of body language, facial expression and tonal variety to accent your delivery.
-For that reason, a speech to me becomes an artform; a work of art.
+The purpose and means are almost endless, especially when you consider the addition of body language, facial expression, and tonal variety to accent your delivery.
+For that reason, a speech to me becomes an art form; a work of art.

 Once written, you can tweak here, tweak there.
-You can fine tune it by adding a pause here and speeding up the last half of this sentence.
-Then, the numerous practise sessions give you a chance to polish the delivery.
+You can fine-tune it by adding a pause here and speeding up the last half of this sentence.
+Then, the numerous practice sessions give you a chance to polish the delivery.
 Because in the end, the speech has to achieve its purpose; whatever you decided on above.

-In this show I follow the elusive and mystical realm of a speech; beginning its complex path from conception, editing, practising and finally, delivery of the message or call to action, to your audience.
+In this show, I follow the elusive and mystical realm of a speech; beginning its complex path from conception, editing, practicing, and finally, delivery of the message or call to action, to your audience.